cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 * **Quorum:** Quorum is defined as the minimum percentage of voting power that needs to be cast on a proposal for the result to be valid.
 If the quorum is not reached, the proposal is rejected.

 * **Voting options:** Voters can choose between `Yes`, `No`, `NoWithVeto` and `Abstain`. `NoWithVeto` allows the voter to cast a `No` vote, but also to veto the proposal.
 If a proposal is vetoed, it is automatically rejected and the deposit burned. `Abstain` allows the voter to abstain from voting.
-With a majority of `Yes` the proposal pass and its messages are executed.
+With a majority of `Yes` the proposal pass and its messages are executed. `Abstain` is different from not voting at all, as voting contributes to reaching the quorum.

 More information about the governance concepts can be found in the [Cosmos SDK documentation](https://docs.cosmos.network/v0.46/modules/gov/01_concepts.html).

 ## Requirements

-The gov module has been introduced in the [v0.46.0 release](https://docs.cosmos.network/v0.46/modules/gov/) of the Cosmos SDK.
+In the Cosmos SDK [v0.46.0 release](https://docs.cosmos.network/v0.46/modules/gov/), the gov module has been [upgraded from `v1beta1` to `v1`](https://github.com/cosmos/cosmos-sdk/blob/main/UPGRADING.md#xgov-1).
 To follow the tutorial, you must use the binary of a chain with the gov module, using a v0.46+ version of the SDK.
 For demonstration purposes, you will use `simd`, the simulation app of the Cosmos SDK.

 To install `simd`, first clone the Cosmos SDK GitHub repository and checkout the right version: